ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 As shown in :ref:`Program-Header`, this data resides in loadable segments, making them available during execution.
 (Once again, recall the exact segment contents are processor-specific.
-See the processor supplement for complete information).
+See the psABI supplement for complete information).

 * A ``.dynamic`` section with type ``SHT_DYNAMIC`` holds various data.